If Looks Could Kill (Heart song)

 After four top-ten U.S. singles (including the number-one "These Dreams") from the Heart album, "If Looks Could Kill" peaked at number 54 on the Billboard Hot 100.

 Billboard said it's a "hard, fast and very excitable dance song."

-Pamala Stanley's pop version was featured in the film Raw Deal in 1986.
-It also was recorded by the Norwegian actress and pop singer Mia Gundersen on her record Temptation in the same year.
-A version of the song appeared in the 1985 telefilm Braker.
+It was recorded by the Norwegian actress and pop singer Mia Gundersen on her record Temptation in 1986.
 German heavy metal band Primal Fear included a cover of the song on their 2017 collection Best of Fear.